OSC/contributor_guide/contributor_jam_guide.md

 - https://github.com/OSC/ondemand/tree/master/apps/dashboard/lib

 ### `batch_connect` convention
-One of the more powerfule and useful abstractions to be aware of in OOD.
+One of the more powerful and useful abstractions to be aware of in OOD.
 - https://github.com/OSC/ondemand/tree/master/apps/dashboard/app/models/batch_connect
 - This model provides most data you see in a session card and when interacting with forms.
 - `helpers` are a big piece of the puzzle here:
   - https://github.com/OSC/ondemand/tree/master/apps/dashboard/app/helpers

 ## Code Changes
-Now that we've had a break neck tour, let's make changes.
+Now that we've had a breakneck tour, let's make changes.

 This portion assumes you have setup a dev dashboard on your OOD instance as described below:
 - https://osc.github.io/ood-documentation/latest/how-tos/app-development/enabling-development-mode.html